Jacob Roloff Marries Isabel Rock, Former ‘LPBW’ Star Ties The Knot At Family Farm & First Images Emerge

 Neither Jacob or Isabel have shared any wedding photos via their Instagram accounts as of yet.
 Luckily, quite a few of the other Roloff family members have posted tidbits via their Instagram stories.

 Audrey, Jacob’s sister-in-law who is married to older brother Jeremy, shared a handful of fun shots from the reception via her Instagram stories.
-Her daughter Ember wore an adorable burgundy dress and was barefoot was she helped introduce the newlyweds alongside her cousin Jackson.
+Her daughter Ember wore an adorable burgundy dress and was barefoot as she helped introduce the newlyweds alongside her cousin Jackson.

 Tori, Jacob’s other sister-in-law who is married to Jeremy’s twin brother Zach, shared a few glimpses into the fun event via her Instagram stories, too.
 Jackson looked adorable dressed in khaki pants, a crisp white shirt, a blue blazer, a bowtie, and sneakers for his role in the Roloff-Rock wedding.

 There was a dance at the family barn with everybody taking a spin in various combinations.
-Audrey’s posts showed Ember dancing with grandma Amy as well as Izzy and Jacob, and various shots showed both Jeremy and Amy giving speeches at various points.
+Audrey’s posts showed Ember dancing with grandma Amy as well as Izzy and Jacob, and other shots showed both Jeremy and Amy giving speeches at various points.

 View this post on Instagram